y4h2/robot_path_planning/README.md

 This project forks from pysimiam project and remove some unneccessary file

 # robot_path_planning
-Path planning of dynamic environment with genetic algorithm and IR sensor
+Path planning of dynamic environment with genetic algorithm and Finite State Machine

 # Running Project